Content Map Terms

 What is low blood pressure?

 Low blood pressure means that your blood pressure is lower than normal.
-Another name for low blood pressure is hypotension (say "hy-poh-TEN-shun").
+It's also called hypotension (say "hy-poh-TEN-shun").

 What causes it?